 How to Find Civil War Relics While Metal Detecting

 The Civil War was an important part of our country’s history, and many detectorists love metal detecting Civil War battlefields.
-One of the goals is often to hunt for relics from that era to preserve history.
+One of the goals is often to hunt for Civil War relics to preserve history.
 In addition to doing your homework and researching prime sites where battles of the war were fought, you need to have the right equipment and the knowledge of what to hunt.

 Where to Search for Civil War Relics